Analyze social reports

 - In your HubSpot account, navigate to Marketing > Social.

-- You can select All networks to view data for all of your connected social accounts.
+- To view data for all of your connected social accounts, select All accounts.

-- At the top, use the filters to filter your reports by:
+- At the top, reports can also be filtered by:

 - Date range: filter by this week, this month, the last 30 days, last month, this quarter, this year, or a custom time period.